 “No…” Faith paused.
 “I don’t want them to get in trouble.
 They’re doing something good.
 Although I wish they could have helped Emma back then… they did save us…”

 Pam nodded in agreement.
 “Yeah.
 Unless they start doing harm, I’d rather them just be free.
-That’s just… what us with Abilities need.
+That’s just… what we with Abilities need.
 Freedom.”